FA Cup fourth round draw: Ball numbers confirmed for Sheffield Wednesday and Sheffield United

-Both Sheffield Wednesdand and Sheffield United will be included in the draw for the fourth round of the FA Cup later today.
+Both Sheffield Wednesday and Sheffield United will be included in the draw for the fourth round of the FA Cup later today.

 It was a weekend of shocks in the third round of the FA Cup as Nottingham Forest beat current holders Arsenal 4-2 at the City Ground.